Chirag-Gangal/colloquium_project/README.md

 Dataset is taken from Yahoo finance.

-For any queries or discussion: contact me at: chiraggangal17@gmail.com
+For any code, queries or discussion: contact me at: chiraggangal17@gmail.com